$0 International Adoption Navigation Guide — Quick-Start Checklist

 What to do:

 • Tell your doctor what you're experiencing.
-Post-adoption depression is a recognized condition and treatment works.
+Depression is treatable, and a clinician can assess the right support.

 • Contact your adoption agency's post-adoption support services.
 Good agencies have resources specifically for this.